HRSF76Thesis-Project-Team-Jazz/DeepRed/DeepRed.md

 # DeepRed: Machine Learning Chess Computer

 # Overview of Deep Red
-- Deep Red is a chess computer that learns to play chess and improve its performance through experience
+- Deep Red is a machine learning chess computer that learns to play chess and improve its performance through experience
 - Initially, Deep Red's only capability is to evaluate all legal and valid moves given a current board state
   - Deep Red has no experience and no preference or bias as to which move it will choose
 - Deep Red begins creating a bias/preference from experience through various sources: